argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ### Search and highlight

-You can search for records with specific words in their fields content.
+You can search for records with specific words in their field content.
 For this, you should click on the magnifying glass icon in the top right of the preferences view.
 A search bar will appear where you can type the word or words you are looking for.
 If your records have multiple fields, you will be able to select a specific field for the search or select `All` to search on all the fields.
 Pressing `Enter` will show the records that contain these words, highlighted in <span style="color:#ff675f">coral</span>, in the selected fields.

 ### Order by similar record